stefanjarina/ginit/README.md

 - [ ] Publish to NPM
 - And more ideas???
   - [ ] add config functionality for setting "presets" or defaults
-  - [ ] check if 'search' is possible in user inputs
+  - [x] check if 'search' is possible in user inputs (implemented with inquirer checkbox-plus)
   - [ ] add dynamic config files creation (maybe place configs in some folder and they will get picked up by application)

 ## Commands